Beyond Russia: Understanding the New Trump Campaign Collusion Story

 Nader was also reportedly trying to convince officials in the U.S., Saudi Arabia, and the UAE to drop $300 million on a plan to destabilize Iran using private contractors and economic sabotage in the hope of forcing the Islamic Republic to abandon its nuclear program.
 The Times says that Nader directly pitched the plan to Saudi Arabia, and he even tried to get Jared Kushner to personally endorse the idea to MBS.
 Nader also apparently worked on a plan with Erik Prince to convince the Saudis to fund a $2 billion private army to fight a proxy war with Iran in Yemen.

-Iran is also a big part of the most troubling aftermath of the meeting:
+Iran is also a big part of the most troubling aftermath of the meeting: how U.S. policy has become almost perfectly aligned with the Saudis and Emiratis since Trump’s inauguration.

 Collusion or Not, Saudi Arabia and the UAE Are Getting Everything They Want From Trump